Electron runaway in ASDEX Upgrade experiments of varying core temperature: Conclusion

 Investigating the impact of varying the central electron temperature prior to argon injection in these scenarios, the post-disruption runaway current is approximately constant for on-axis temperatures below 9~keV in both simulations and experiment, generating a runaway current of around 330~kA and 190~kA, respectively.
 Differences are assumed to be due to the absence of runaway loss mechanisms and an overestimation of the average runaway electron velocity, $\left\langle v_{\rm RE} \right\rangle = c$.
 For larger temperatures up to 20~keV, simulations predict a strongly increased hot-tail population and consequently an increase of the post-disruption runaway current.
 Contradictorily, in the few ASDEX Upgrade discharges available in this parameter region, no post-disruption runaway current is detected.
 As the runaway electron models predict strong primary and secondary generation under these conditions, the absence of a post-disruption current in the experiment is considered to be caused by the loss of the entire seed population.
 Here, non-linear MHD codes could be applied to investigate if field line stochasticity drastically enhances seed losses.
-Additionally, further runaway electron experiments in ASDEX Upgrade are required to confirm or disprove the experimental trend observed.
+Furthermore, analysis of MHD activity inferred from measurements by magnetic diagnostics should be performed in future studies.
+Finally, further runaway electron experiments in ASDEX Upgrade are required to confirm or disprove the experimental trend observed.